PPI launches news site, honors outstanding community papers

 Community newspapers in the Philippines continue to face the challenge of declining readership which prompted the Philippine Press Institute (PPI) to invest in the digital platform via a news-aggregating-and-sharing site for its member-newspapers outside the National Capital Region (NCR).

 In an unprecedented move, the institute launched http://www.ppinewscommons.net with support from Hanns Seidel Foundation (HSF) alongside the holding of the 25th edition of the Civic Journalism Community Press Awards funded by Nickel Asia Corporation (NAC) on October 24 at Century Park Hotel in Manila.
-This was the first time since pandemic the PPI held such dual events in-person, via Zoom, and through Facebook live streaming which was attended by a small crowd of members-cum-finalists, guests from the diplomatic community and international organizations, awards screeners and judges, project partners such as the Asian Institute of Journalism and Communication (AIJC) and the International Labour Organization (ILO), and donors that included San Miguel Corporation (SMC), Century Park Hotel, PLDT-SMART, International Container Terminal Services, Inc. (ICTSI), SM Investments, SM Supermalls, and PAGCOR.
+This was the first time since the pandemic the PPI held such dual events in-person, via Zoom, and through Facebook live streaming which was attended by a small crowd of members-cum-finalists, guests from the diplomatic community and international organizations, awards screeners and judges, project partners such as the Asian Institute of Journalism and Communication (AIJC) and the International Labour Organization (ILO), and donors that included San Miguel Corporation (SMC), Century Park Hotel, PLDT-SMART, International Container Terminal Services, Inc. (ICTSI), SM Investments, SM Supermalls, and PAGCOR.

-The PPI, also known as the national association of newspapers with over 70 community publications and national dailies as members, came up with the idea of a commercially viable news aggregator which is now known as the PPI News Commons.
+The PPI, also known as the National Association of Newspapers with over 70 community publications and national dailies as members, came up with the idea of a commercially viable news aggregator which is now known as the PPI News Commons.

 Rolando G. Estabillo, Chairman of Philippine Press Institute.
 Photo by Rogine Rogelio